 - 1. STANDARD OPERATION PROCEDURES to be followed in the lab relevant to using chemicals. - A. Any accidents should be reported to the building principal.
 (Accident report form) - B. Avoid routine exposure by careful use of chemicals and good housekeeping.
-Promptly clean up and dispose of small chemical spills, clean-up work area, and wash hands prior to leaving laboratory. - C. All chemical names and identities should be carefully double-checked prior to any use.
+Promptly clean up and dispose of small chemical spills, clean-up work area, and wash hands prior to leaving the laboratory. - C. All chemical names and identities should be carefully double-checked prior to any use.
 All chemical use should be preceded by knowledge of the chemical characteristics and potential hazards of the chemical in use. - D. Emergency exiting procedures for the laboratory should be documented.
 This should include assembly points and verification of evacuation completeness (head count).

-Emergency shut-off locations for gas or other utilities should be documented and clearly marked. - E. Horseplay is not permitted in the laboratory. - F. Pipetting by mouth suction is not permitted. - G. Appropriate personal apparel must be worn in the laboratory.
-In particular loose sleeved shirts and blouses should be avoided as should sandals or open footwear of any type. - H. Careful planning should precede all operation.
-A written procedure should be in place, reviewed, and understood prior to commencing operation. - I. Unattended operations should only be conducted with careful prior considerations and approval of the instructor. - J. Laboratory fume hoods should be used for all operations, which have the potential to release, fumes, gases, or volatile solvent vapors in excess of recommended exposure levels. - K. All lab operations must be conducted with vigilance for potential problems.
+- Emergency shut-off locations for gas or other utilities should be documented and clearly marked. - E. Horseplay is not permitted in the laboratory. - F. Pipetting by mouth suction is not permitted. - G. Appropriate personal apparel must be worn in the laboratory.
+In particular loose sleeved shirts and blouses should be avoided as should sandals or open footwear of any type. - H. Careful planning should precede all operations.
+A written procedure should be in place, reviewed, and understood prior to commencing operation. - I. Unattended operations should only be conducted with careful prior considerations and approval of the instructor. - J. Laboratory fume hoods should be used for all operations, which have the potential to release, fumes, gasses, or volatile solvent vapors in excess of recommended exposure levels. - K. All lab operations must be conducted with vigilance for potential problems.
 Attentiveness is a must.
 Short-term absences from the lab should follow guidelines to unattended operations. - L. Proper disposal of laboratory waste is essential.
 No sink/sewer disposal of chemicals is permitted without explicit permission of the instructor.
 All flammable solvents should be temporarily placed in labeled waste beakers and promptly disposed of in appropriate hazardous waste collection containers.
 All laboratory operations should be crossed referenced to the hazardous waste lists attached to this plan. - M. Work with corrosive agents, such as acids and bases, should be conducted with particular care to avoid skin and eye contact.
 Appropriate personal protective equipment should be worn. - N. All electrically powered lab equipment will be wired with safety ground and three prong plug. - O. Laboratory operations, which have the potential to create fire or explosions, require special procedures and safety equipment.
 Such operations must have prior approval from the instructor.
-Safety equipment, fire extinguisher, shields, and safety showers, will be checked prior to use.
+Safety equipment, fire extinguisher, shields, and safety showers, will be checked prior to use. - P. Low temperature operations such as using dry ice or liquid gasses require special protective equipment to avoid frostbite. - Q. All pressurized or vacuum operations require special protective equipment such as shielding. - R. Inventory procedures for the laboratory must be documented.
+The Laboratory Standard requires that an inventory be available for each laboratory.
+The instructor is responsible for the maintenance of current inventory.
+The inventory will be reconciled once a year. - S. MSDS are required for each chemical in the laboratory.
+The instructor has responsibility for maintaining a current copy of each MSDS.
+The MSDS file will be attached to the inventory.
+T. Hazardous waste minimization is a requirement under both EPA and Wisconsin DNR regulations.
+An effort is made to include hazardous waste minimization in lab procedures.